farm-fe/farm/packages/cli/README.md

 # @farmfe/cli

 `@farmfe/cli` provides CLI and dev-server support for Farm, a toolchain for building enterprise-level web applications.
-Check out the [Farm GitHub repository](https://github.com/farm-fe) to learn more.
+Visit the [Farm GitHub repository](https://github.com/farm-fe) for more information.

 ## Getting Started
-To install `@farmfe/cli`, run the following command in your terminal:
+To install `@farmfe/cli`, execute the following command in your terminal:

 ```sh
 npm install -g @farmfe/cli
 ```

-Next, create a new project using the experimental React project template by running the following commands:
+Then, create a new project using the experimental React project template with these commands:

 ```sh
 farm create